angch/adventofcode/README.md

-# DevKini adventofcode solutions
+# DevKini and Engineers.my adventofcode solutions

-These are archives of solutions of `#devkini` members for the adventofcode programming puzzles.
-The site is at http://adventofcode.com/2017/
+These are archives of solutions of `#devkini` and engineers.my members for the adventofcode programming puzzles.
+The site is at http://adventofcode.com/

 It is organized along the individual puzzles so different solutions by different people can be compared, studied and discussed.

 The fun and educational parts are in the journey, not the actual solutions themselves.

+Join the Engineers.my slack at https://engineersmy.herokuapp.com/